 When requesting accommodations, I ask for digital copies of materials or presentations to be made available, and access them using my iPad.
 If I can’t get materials digitally, I request large print in size 24 point font, and pick up the accessible materials at the conference check-in.
 It is illegal to be charged extra for requesting disability accommodations.

 I make sure that whatever I’m wearing does not restrict my movement or feel uncomfortable in any way.
 I usually wear a dress with compression leg braces layered underneath, and comfortable ballet flats.
 I’ve seen attendees dress anywhere from very casually to business formal, so I try to shoot for an inbetween.
 Business casual is usually a smart choice.

 When traveling to conferences, I bring a crossbody bag with me so I don’t have to worry about balancing a purse.
 My bag is large enough to fit my iPad and small conference materials I might receive, plus it can hold business cards.
 I also bring my collapsible blindness cane, which I keep unfolded for the most part.

 Almost every conference I have attended has been accessible by public transportation- specifically, the Metrorail system.
-For the other events, I use Uber to get back and forth and have had great results from it, especially when traveling locally or outside of the state.
+For the other events, I use ridesharing services to get back and forth, and it works out pretty well.

 Learn the layout